mircea-negrau/Shop-Manager/README.md

 ## Overview

   Application communicates with Google Firebase synchronizing through Google Cloud to a Google Sheet.
-  The Sheet is split into three Worksheets upon which CRUD operations are implemented.:
+  The Sheet is split into three Worksheets upon which CRUD operations are implemented:
     - Pending orders,
     - Archived orders,
     - Deleted orders.